mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 juveniles are also irrelevant in terms skills, not least since their main role in a crisis is to run away.

-In a family group there will be a number of adult K’kree (in addition to the patriarch and his wives) who carry out the patriarch’s orders.
+In a family group there will be a number of adult K'kree (in addition to the patriarch and his wives) who carry out the patriarch's orders.
 These are non-breeding relatives and servants of the patriarch, who may someday be released from service to start their own families or even inherit leadership of the family – along with any surviving wives.
 In the meantime, they serve as ordered.

-In general, when a K’kree patriarch orders an action to be taken, his skill is used no matter who actually carries out the task.
+In general, when a K'kree patriarch orders an action to be taken, his skill is used no matter who actually carries out the task.
 He is the leader and he knows best; to ignore his orders because a subordinate thinks they are more skilled